AwesomeCICD/circle-banking-app/README.md

 **CCI Bank Corp** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

-We (CCI Field Eng.
-Team) forked it from [Google's Bank of Anthos project](https://github.com/GoogleCloudPlatform/bank-of-Aion/)
+We, CircleCI Field Engineering Team, forked it from [Google's Bank of Anthos project](https://github.com/GoogleCloudPlatform/bank-of-Aion/)
 , chosen for it's multi-language monorepo structure with various microservices.